-Former quarries often flood, forming swimming holes perfect for dangerous leaps off of cliffs, and horsing around with friends.
-Unfortunately they can also have some nasty residues left over from their industrial days.
+Former quarries often flood, creating swimming holes that are perfect sites for leaping off of cliffs and horsing around with friends.
+Unfortunately, they can also have some nasty residues left over from their industrial days.

-However the draw of the turquoise water, turned green as limestone rocks leach calcite crystals into the water, is simply too alluring.
-Families drive to the lagoon and children regularly go swimming in it with the simple warning not to dunk their heads or swallow any water.
+But the draw of the turquoise water, turned green as limestone rocks leached calcite crystals into the water, was irresistible.
+Families drove to the lagoon and children regularly swam in it with the simple warning not to dunk their heads or swallow any water.

 Locals have been trying to deter swimming in the quarry for years.
 The lagoon is too toxic to be drained, but in 2013, the county council added black dye to the water in an effort to deter swimmers.
 While it seems to be effective, the dyeing process has to be re-done every few years as the water returns to its alluring turquoise hue.